RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 ## Don't have NURSE merger

 If you don't have the NURSE merger and instead pronounce "fur", "fir", and "fern" distinctly, I recommend spelling each with ᚢᚱ, ᛁᚱ, and ᛖᚱ respectively.

+## Don't have NORTH-FORCE merger

+If you don't have the NORTH-FORCE merger, you can spell NORTH words with ᚩᚱ and FORCE words with ᚩᚹᚱ.
+If there are no potential homophones that need distinguishing, it is recommended to stick with ᚩᚱ.